 Set up a help desk.
 Some of the more successful support systems are launched with a basic help desk, or support ticketing software.
 While it’s tempting to classify this move as a Phase 2 action item, getting a help desk up and running at the start should improve your customer experience.
 It helps remove the bottlenecks and should increase team efficiency, ultimately paying itself off in ROI.

 By hiring people who are committed to customer support across all departments, equipping your customer service representatives with quick resources and multiple outlets of communication, outsourcing your customer service as needed, and setting up a help desk, you can quickly establish a customer service team to take your business exactly where you want it to go.
-Set up your business for a customer thumbs-up.This entry was posted in Customer Support.
+Set up your business for a customer thumbs-up.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.